-Established in 2003 by Hackney-based Growing Communities, this weekly farmers’ market is held every Saturday morning in St Paul’s churchyard.
+A farmer’s market is held every Saturday from 10am at St Paul’s Church.
 This was the first farmers’ market in the UK to offer only organic produce, and to this day, all the produce at the market is organic or biodynamic.
-The market allows residents and visitors to source produce which is grown locally.

 Clissold Park is a popular place for outdoor exercise.
 The park also has tennis courts, a large playground with splash pools in the summer, a butterfly house and an animal enclosure.

 West Reservoir Centre is popular with both adults and kids; there’s sailing, kayaking and canoeing as well as open water swimming.
 The Castle Climbing Centre has five floors of indoor climbing facilities for both beginners and experienced climbers.